Psoriasis

 Palmoplantar pustularHas yellow-brown pustules on palms and soles

 Flexural (body folds)Erythematous plaques without scales.
-Common in women, elderly, and HIV positive.
+Common in women, the elderly, and HIV-positive individuals.
 Difficult to differentiate it from eczema and diagnose as psoriasis due to its unusual distribution (submammary, axillary, anogenital, umbilical)

 Erythrodermic (total body redness)Acute onset of erythroderma and pustular plaques.
 It is an emergency.
 Managed with Methotrexate.